 The scholarship is to support a student enrolled in a visual arts/fine arts course of study at tertiary level, according to the following requirements:

-- Applicants must be in their final year of a postgraduate course of study at a New Zealand university.
-This must be either 4th year (level 700) Honours, Postgraduate Diploma or Masters degree – both full-time and part-time students are accepted.
+- Applicants must be in their final year of a postgraduate course of study at an institution accredited by the Tertiary Education Commission.
+This must be either 4th year (level 700) Honours, Postgraduate Diploma or Masters degree, or equivalent – both full-time and part-time students are accepted.

 - Applicants must provide proof of their current postgraduate enrolment status.